tanishq-ids/osc-transformer-based-extractor/CONTRIBUTING.rst

    .. tip::
-      Please notice that the `GitHub web interface`_ provides a quick way of propose changes in ``osc-data-extractor``'s files.
+      Please notice that the `GitHub web interface`_ provides a quick way of propose changes in ``osc-transformer-based-extractor``'s files.
 While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.